DaneshjouLab/BiasICL/README.md

 # In-Context Learning and Demographic Biases of Vision Language Models

-This repository contains code and data for the paper "In-Context Learning and Demographic Biases of Vision Language Models" (Add paper link here when available).
+This repository contains code and data for the paper "In-Context Learning and Demographic Biases of Vision Language Models" (arxiv.org/html/2503.02334v1).
 This work investigates the impact of demographic composition of demonstration prompts on the performance of Vision-Language Models (VLMs) in medical diagnosis using in-context learning (ICL).

 ## Abstract